The development of data protection: from the GDPR to global standards

 International data protection guidelines: USA as a risk factor

 Donald Trump's presidency will bring new uncertainties from January 2025.
 The California Consumer Privacy Act (CCPA) and similar laws have already made progress in data protection in the USA.
-However, compared to the GDPR, they pursue a less comprehensive approach that is strongly focused on sectoral regulations.
+However, compared to the GDPR a less comprehensive approach that is strongly focused on sectoral regulations.
 This makes the creation of uniform standards considerably more difficult.

 With the renewed presidency of Donald Trump, these efforts could falter further.
 Trump's pro-business policies could lead to greater consideration being given to the interests of technology companies, which are often opposed to stricter data protection regulations.
 A key issue here is the possible weakening of international agreements such as the EU-US Data Privacy Framework, which is an important basis for transatlantic data exchange.
 Trump's criticism of multilateral agreements and his emphasis on national sovereignty could lead to the US being less willing to adapt to stricter global data protection standards.

-In addition, the cultural and economic differences between the US and the EU could become even more pronounced.
-While the protection of privacy is seen as a fundamental human right in Europe, the focus in the USA is often on the commercial usability of data.
-This divergence leads to tensions when it comes to setting common standards, particularly when it comes to enforcing the rights of data subjects and the responsibility of companies.
+In addition, the cultural and economic differences between the USA and the EU could deepen further.
+While the protection of Privacy is regarded as a fundamental human right in Europe, the focus in the USA is often on the commercial usability of data.
+This divergence leads to tensions in defining common standards, particularly when it comes to enforcing the rights of data subjects and the responsibility of companies.

 Reading tip: California Consumer Privacy Act (CCPA) - AI regulation adopted